Battle of Nancy: Commemoration

 René II built the church of Notre-Dame-de-Bonsecours on the site of the battle, and the Church of Saint-François-des-Cordeliers in Nancy itself.
 He furthermore built the basilica of Saint-Nicolas-de-Port to recognize the help of St. Nicholas in the battle.
 The city adopted the motto of non inultus premor ("I cannot be touched with impunity") and the heraldic device of a thistle as its coat of arms to commemorate the defeat of Charles the Bold.

 René II also erected a cross to mark the spot where the body of Charles was found.
 The nearby étang Saint-Jean was drained in the 19th century, freeing the area of what is now Place de la Croix-de-Bourgogne in Nancy.
 The original cross was moved to the Lorraine museum.
 The current monument is a design by Victor Prouvé (1928).

-Pierre de Blarru, canon of Saint-Dié, composed a vast poem called la Nancéide, in 5,044 Latin verses, on the war between Burgundy and Lorraine, culminating in the battle of Nancy (first printed in 1518).
+Pierre de Blarru, canon of Saint-Dié, composed a vast poem titled La Nancéide, in 5,044 Latin verses, on the war between Burgundy and Lorraine, culminating in the battle of Nancy (first printed in 1518).

 Sir Walter Scott wrote a novel, Anne of Geierstein, which reaches its climax in the battle of Nancy (published in 1829).

 Eugène Delacroix painted The Battle of Nancy in 1831.

 In La Malgrange (Jarville), a tower was erected in 1877 to commemorate the attack of René II.